Hoglet/TimeIT/README.md

 * Automatic time tracking (through workspace tracking).
 * Multiple timers running at the same time.
 Example "I am at work" and "I work with X"
 * Idle detection.
+* Unobtrusive
+  * Runs in background.
+  * Status Icon in the system tray.
+* Distributed database
   * Synchronization with server See: [TimeIT-server](https://github.com/Hoglet/TimeIT-Server)
   * Run on several computers and see the times distributed and visible on all.
 * Summary views grouped by day, week, month, and year.
 * Show details of a task by day/week/month/year.
   * When did you work?
   * When did you have a break and for how long?
 * Editing of records.
-* Runs in background.
-* Status Icon in the system tray.

 Source is available on [github](https://github.com/Hoglet/TimeIT)